 Rideshare/Taxis/Limousine

 Both Uber and Lyft operate in Seattle and its surrounding areas.
-Taxi service is available, with operators like Yellow Cab, Orange Cab and Viking Cab.
+Taxi service is available, with operators like Yellow Cab, Orange Cab, and Viking Cab.
 Additionally, several limousine services operate in Seattle.
-Among top recommendations are Aces Town Car Service, Century Car Service, Seattle STS Town Car and A&A Limousine.
+The top recommendations are Aces Town Car Service, Century Car Service, Seattle STS Town Car, and A&A Limousine.

-Please note that prices for rideshare and taxi service may be higher than normal.
+Please note that rideshare and taxi service prices may be higher than usual.

 Tour Buses